 Studies appropriate statistical techniques for the systematic collection, presentation, analysis and interpretation of data using experimental and quasi-experimental methods found in research.
 Studies statistical inference including techniques, confidence intervals, types I and II errors, hypothesis testing, and results interpretation.
 Also includes descriptive statistics, basic probability-theory, the Central Limit Theorem; the binomial, normal, Student t, chi-squared, and F distributions; and techniques of 1 and 2 sample tests, linear regression, correlation, sample sizes, an introduction to analysis of variance and selected nonparametric procedures.
 May require use of a graphing calculator or computer software.

-Prerequisite(s): (min score of 25 on COM2 or min score of 18 on ACTM or min score of 045 on ACCE or min score of 2.1 on GPAH) or (min score of Y on BS or min score of Y on BA)
+Prerequisite(s): 804-118 Interm Algebra w Apps or min score of 47 on TWMA or (min score of Y on BA or min score of Y on BS)